 If only we could personalize the map to include blue water.
 But alas we aren’t professional cartographers.
 What could we do?

-Then I remembered – in June 2019, ArcGIS Online added a vector tile style editor to Map Viewer.
+Then I remembered – Map Viewer Classic has a vector tile style editor.
 Vector tile layers deliver map data as vector files that are dynamically displayed on the client based on a style delivered with the layer.
 The dynamic nature of these layers means that the same data can be styled in a variety of different ways.
-I’d been meaning to check out the editor but editing vector tile styles seemed a bit intimidating.
-Here was my chance to stop procrastinating and try something new.
-There’s no time like right now!

 With a few quick edits, we made our own brightly colored, slightly whimsical map style.
 We declared it Marvelous.